 History of Science

 My work focuses on the history of systematics and classification in the modern life sciences.
-My dissertation, 'The Short Life of Circular Systematics: Reform and Order in Late Georgian and Early Victorian Britain, 1803-1849,' examines the factionalization of natural systematists along social, intellectual, and political lines in the decades before the advent of evolutionary theory.
-In it, I trace the careers of reformist members of the Zoological Club of the Linnean Society of London to reveal the interplay of philosophical, interpersonal, and political commitments in the practice of classification.
+My dissertation, 'The Short Life of Circular Systematics: Reform, Order, and Controversy in British Natural History, 1803-1844,' examines the factionalization of naturalists along social, intellectual, and political lines in the decades before the advent of evolutionary theory.
+In it, I trace the careers of adherents to Scotsman William Sharp Macleay's novel 'circular and quinary' system of classification to reveal the interplay of philosophical and political commitments in the practice of classification.

 My previous research has explored the history of state-funded scientific research expeditions, the connections between taxonomic projects and economic development, and the particular dynamics of systematics as a field of debate.
 I grew up in San Diego, California, where I worked as a research assistant at the Scripps Institution of Oceanography under Dr. Simone Baumann-Pickering, before turning from a prospective career in the life sciences to one in their history.

 Classification, systematics, and taxonomy

 Berkeley-Uppsala Research Fellowship, Uppsala University, 2021-2022

 Outstanding Graduate Student Instructor Award, University of California, Berkeley, 2021

 "The Berkeley Pipeline Program: Demystifying the History PhD for Students from Historically Excluded Backgrounds," Perspectives on History, v.
 61(5), May 2023.

 "The Epistemic Stakes of Shellfish Classification: Disciplinary Disputes in English Natural History, 1803-1843," Journal of the Oxford University History Society, XV, 2021.